 Call env’s CreateMutableBinding concrete method passing dn and configurableBindings as the arguments.

+Call env’s InitializeBinding concrete method passing dn, and undefined as the arguments.

 Call env’s SetMutableBinding concrete method passing dn, undefined, and strict as the arguments.

+else if env is the environment record component of the global environment then

+Let go be the global object.

+Let existingProp be the result of calling the [[GetOwnProperty]] internal method of go with argument fn.

+If existingProp is undefined, then

+Call the [[DefineOwnProperty]] internal method of go, passing dn, Property Descriptor {[[Value]]: undefined, [[Writable]]: true, [[Enumerable]]: true , [[Configurable]]: configurableBindings }, and true as arguments.

+10.5.XXX Block Declaration Instantiation

+When a Block or CaseBlock production is evaluated a new Declarative Environment Record is created and bindings for each block scoped variable, constant, or function declarated in the block are instantiated in the environment record.

+Block Declaration Instantiation is performed as follows using arguments code and env. code is the grammar production corresponding to the body of the block. env is the declarative environment record in which bindings are to be.

+Assert: parameterNames has no duplicate entries.

+Let declarations be the LexicalDeclarations of code.

+For each FunctionDeclaration f in declarations, in list order do

+Let fn be the Identifier in FunctionDeclaration f.

+Let fo be the result of instantiating FunctionDeclaration f as described in Clause 13.

+Call env’s CreateMutableBinding concrete method passing fn and configurableBindings as the arguments.

+Call env’s InitializeBinding concrete method passing fn, and fo as the arguments.

+For each LetDeclaration and ConstDeclaration d in code do

+For each element dn of the BoundNames of d do

+If d is a LetDeclaration, then

+Call env’s CreateMutableBinding concrete method passing dn and false as the arguments.

+Else,

+Call env’s CreateImmutableBinding concrete method passing dn as the argument.

 10.6 Arguments Object

-When control enters an execution context for function code, an arguments object is created unless (as specified in 10.5) the identifier arguments occurs as an Identifier in the function’s FormalParameterList or occurs as the Identifier of a VariableDeclaration or FunctionDeclaration contained in the function code.
+When control enters an execution context for function code, an arguments object is created unless (as specified in 10.5) the identifier arguments occurs as an Identifier in the function’s FormalParameterList or occurs as the Identifier of a FunctionDeclaration contained in the function code.

 The arguments object is created by calling the abstract operation CreateArgumentsObject with arguments func the function object whose code is to be evaluated, names a List containing the function’s formal parameter names, args the actual arguments passed to the [[Call]] internal method, env the variable environment for the function code, and strict a Boolean that indicates whether or not the function code is strict code.
 When CreateArgumentsObject is called the following steps are performed: